ZondZond/eho-bot/README.md

 - User status is updated to `is_alive=false` if the bot is blocked.
 - All roles and bans are DB-driven; no hardcoded access.

-## Feedback

-Have ideas or issues?
-Open a GitHub Issue or contact the maintainer.

-## License

-This project is licensed under the **MIT License**.